courtney-aiello/secure-data-pipeline-aws/docs/secure-data-pipeline-runbook.md

 ## Up next:
 Add a Lambda that checks every new S3 file by computing a SHA-256 hash and saving it as a provenance record to verify the file's integrity over time.

+## 11/25/2025:
+## Phase 2 — Lambda Provenance

+This Lambda function is triggered whenever a new file is added to my S3 bucket under the configured prefix.
+The S3 event tells the function which bucket the operation happened in and the full path (key) of the file that was uploaded.

+Lambda then downloads the file so that it has the contents in memory and can work with the actual data, not just the file name.
+It computes a SHA-256 hash to create a fingerprint of the file’s contents, which will change if the file is altered in any way.

+Then the function builds a provenance record in JSON format.
+This record includes metadata such as the bucket name, the object key, the content length, the S3 last-modified time, and a timestamp for when Lambda recorded the provenance.
+This JSON acts like a “receipt” proving the state of the file at the moment it arrived.

+Lambda stores this provenance JSON in a `provenance/` folder.
+This keeps provenance records separate from raw data while preserving a similar folder structure, making it easy to look up the integrity record for any given file.

+To avoid an infinite loop, the function checks whether the key starts with `provenance/`.
+If it does, Lambda skips processing that object, so it doesn’t try to hash and rewrite its own provenance JSON files over and over.

+I forgot about IAM permissions here, so it took a bit longer to wire up, but it works.